 It’s important to consider that additional clarity may be needed before offering ABA telehealth services.
 For example, it may be necessary to obtain authorization to move in this direction.
 It’s also essential to ensure that the care and treatment that you offer are coded properly.
 In short, while there are some differences in the way the process works, ABA therapy organizations can still confidently offer telehealth services.

-Having a reliable ABA authorization and billing process for telehealth ABA means you can maintain relationships with those clients who are no longer able to come into an appointment or who otherwise wouldn’t be seen.
+Having a reliable ABA authorization and billing process for telehealth ABA means you can maintain relationships with clients who can no longer come into an appointment or who otherwise wouldn’t be seen.
 With the help of our ABA billing and telehealth solutions, you can assist more clients and make a bigger difference.

 Our ABA solutions can solve many of the most common concerns about providing telehealth for ABA therapy.
 Missing Piece is capable and professional, and we can navigate the complexity of the ABA billing landscape for your telehealth needs.
 As an outsourced provider, you can trust that we can take care of the process efficiently, so you have more time to spend with your clients, both in-person and virtually.
 Contact us today to get started or for more information about how we can help you.